→ Lamb Chambers, London

 Do you accept no win/no fee work?

 The Bar Standards Board has advised barristers not to accept work directly from the public on a no win/no fee (conditional fee) basis.
 Only in a case where I felt there was a compelling reason, such as very poor person who had a strong claim against a large corporation, would I depart from that advice.
+I have some sympathy for clients who spend a lot of money on legal fees and then run out, and in those cases I may well continue on this basis.

 What if I am eligible for legal aid ?